 “On My Nerves”

 Pugs are prone to a couple of genetic conditions affecting the nervous system.
 Unfortunately, there are no cures.
-The Pug Dog Club of America and the American Kennel Club are sponsoring ongoing research projects to better understand them.
+The Pug Dog Club of America and the American Kennel Club sponsor ongoing research projects to understand them better.
 With luck, there may be a cure down the road.
 For now, these neurologic conditions have the potential to shorten your Pug’s lifespan.

 - Pug Dog Encephalitis: PDE is an inflammatory process in the brain unique to Pugs.
 PDE affects young dogs, causing seizures, circling, blindness, and, eventually, coma and death.
 The progression is fairly rapid (days to weeks).
 There’s no test available.

 - Degenerative Myelopathy: Like amyotrophic lateral sclerosis (ALS), or Lou Gehrig’s disease, degenerative myelopathy causes weakness in the hind legs.
 Other canines are susceptible, but Pugs have a higher incidence.
 The hind legs grow progressively weaker, eventually becoming paralyzed.
 There are suggestions for comfort (physical therapy, supplements, acupuncture).
 There IS a genetic test available.

 Pugs aren’t as delicate as other small breed dogs.
 Many believe they’re descended from mastiffs.
 However, they still have some orthopedic concerns.

 - Hemi-Vertebrae: Brachycephalic breeds tend to have misshapen vertebrae.
 No one is sure why.
 Sometimes, only a few vertebrae are affected.
 Those Pugs have a normal lifespan.
 Others become uncoordinated when just a few months old.
 This progresses as they age, and they end up paralyzed.
 Surgery can help.